scottrlarson/greatwork/principals/pricipal-roles.md

 ### Common

- [Common] [CCLT1] law is based on the customs of a society.
+ Common law is based on the customs of a society.
 Customs usually came about from the Natural world of do unto others as you would like done to yourself.

  Over time case law derived from decisions based on customs of society built up over time.
 A judge or a justice, judges were called justices because they only passed down rulings based on customary law that were deemed just by the people.

-[Common] [CCLT1] or Customary law was used by Rome to handle issues of Romans, until Rome changed from a republic to a empire.
+Common or Customary law was used by Rome to handle issues of Romans, until Rome changed from a republic to a empire.
 Rome had Emperoors then and Emperors didnt like that their decisions could be countered by customary law.
 So Civil law started to take over as it was easier to apply and it allowed Emperors to handle disputes in a uniform fashion.
 The problem was that indivdual rights gave way to the needs of society.
 The emperors ruled there soceities in a way that didnt allow for much customary law.

-Today [Common] [CCLT1] law nations like the United States and England really use Civil law for most cases since it allows political governments to exercise power over its city-states.
-[Common] [CCLT1] or Customary law is rarely used unless invoked by an individual.
+Today Common law nations like the United States and England really use Civil law for most cases since it allows political governments to exercise power over its city-states.
+Common or Customary law is rarely used unless invoked by an individual.
 Even then it may be difficult to invoke this type of law since most don't understand how it works or if it really exists.

 But the reality is that we (as in the people) have customary law at our disposal.
 It really is suppose to be used to handle interference of our rights of mankind.

-When a Police Officer (Really called Peace Keeper in [Common] [CCLT1]/Customary Law) pulls you over for a traffic violation they are operating under Civil law even though they should be operating under both deeding on the situation.
+When a Police Officer (Really called Peace Keeper in Common/Customary Law) pulls you over for a traffic violation they are operating under Civil law even though they should be operating under both deeding on the situation.

 Traveling from point A to point B on a public road is a Right.
 The people pay for the roads, and the peace keepers are put in place by the will of the people.
 But some how the situation got turned around.
 Peace Keepers rarely operate under the Peace Keeping flag and instead operate like salvors that see you as [salvage] [MS1] that is adrift at sea.